maierbn/opendihu/examples/electrophysiology/neuromuscular/muscle_tendon/readme.md

       ],

 ```
+Also make sure to call `precice_config_reversed.xml`in both of them.
+If we run this in an explicit coupling cheme we immediately get an error:
+> Error: J=det F is negative: -0.727635.
+Result will be unphysical.

+This is becase we are trying to send data in the *reversed/unstable* direction.
+Using an implicit scheme is a must.

-We are trying out the following scheme for *case 5*:
+- *case 5*:
 ```
 <acceleration:IQN-ILS>
   <data name="Displacement" mesh="MuscleMeshLeft"/>